-If you are a speech and language therapy assistant (SLTA) already you will already know what a fantastic career option it can be.
+If you are a speech and language therapy support worker already you will already know what a fantastic career option it can be.

-As an SLTA you will already have significant relevant experience and skills to bring to the profession – and you might choose to take the next step and apply for a pre-registration degree to become a qualified SLT.
+As a support worker you will already have significant relevant experience and skills to bring to the profession – and you might choose to take the next step and apply for a pre-registration degree to become a qualified SLT.

 Speech and language therapy degrees

-Even if you are already working as an assistant, you will need to complete a pre-registration degree to become a qualified speech and language therapist.
+Even if you are already working as a support worker, you will need to complete a pre-registration degree to become a qualified speech and language therapist.

 There are three routes to qualify as an SLT:

-- if you have a degree already, you may be able to take a two year master’s degree; or
+- if you have a degree already, you may be able to take a two year master’s degree

 - a degree apprenticeship from 2022 (England only).

 For an undergraduate degree you will usually need three A-levels or their equivalent at BTEC or Scottish Highers, preferably in subjects relevant to speech and language therapy, such as biology, sciences or languages, though some universities will be flexible.